Coherent confluence modulo relations and double groupoids: Polygraphs modulo

 This procedure may not be terminating.
-However, it does not fail because of the hypothesis that $\prec$ is total on the set of $\ER$-irreducible elements.
+However, it does not fail because the order $\prec$ is total on the set of $\ER$-irreducible $(n-1)$-cells.

-\begin{proposition} When it terminates, the completion procedure for $\ER$ returns an~$n$-polygraph $\check{R}$ such that~${}_E \check{R}$ is confluent modulo $E$. \end{proposition}

-\begin{proof} The proof of soundness of the completion procedure for $\ER$ is a consequence of the inference system given by Bachmair and Dershowitz in \cite{BachmairDershowitz89} in order to get a set of rules $\check{R}$ such that ${}_E \check{R}$ is confluent modulo $E$.
-Given two $n$-polygraphs $R$ and $E$ and a termination order $>$ compatible with $R$ modulo $E$, their inference system is given by the following six elementary rules: \begin{enumerate}[{\bf 1)}] \item Orienting an equation:
+\begin{proposition} When it terminates, procedure~\eqref{SSS:CompletionProcedure} returns a confluent~$n$-polygraph modulo. \end{proposition} \begin{proof} The proof of soundness of the completion procedure for $(R,E,\ER)$ is a consequence of the inference system given by Bachmair and Dershowitz in \cite{BachmairDershowitz89} in order to get a set of rules $\check{R}$ such that $(\check{R},E,{}_E \check{R})$ is confluent.
+Given a termination order $\prec$ on $(R,E,\ER)$, their inference system is given by the following six elementary rules: \begin{enumerate}[{\bf 1)}] \item Orienting an equation:

 \item Adding an equational consequence:

 \item Simplifying an equation:

 \item Deleting an equation: